 Smith-McDowell House

 In 1881, Alexander Garrett purchased the Smith-McDowell House from Major William Wallace and Sarah Lucinda Smith McDowell.
-The McDowells, who were leading socialites in this region, were forced to sell portions of their 650-acre plantation to pay debts that had been mounting since the end of the Civil War.
+The McDowells, leading socialites in this region, were forced to sell portions of their 650-acre plantation to pay debts that had been mounting since the end of the Civil War.

-Garrett initiated some changes to his new home, making the circa 1840 brick mansion a fitting showplace for his wealth and social position in 1880.
+Garrett initiated changes to his new home, making the circa 1840 brick mansion a fitting showplace for his wealth and social position in 1880.
 The summer kitchen was modernized and connected to the main house, adding a butler’s pantry and wine cellar.
 The pine shake roof was replaced with a metal roof.
-Stylish Italianate brackets were added beneath the eaves that were extended to hold a built-in gutter system that fed a cistern, providing water for the house.
+Stylish Italianate brackets were added beneath the extended eaves to hold a built-in gutter system that fed a cistern, providing water for the house.
 The windows were replaced with 2-over-2 glass panes that were the style of the times.
 Also, it is believed that the Garretts added gas lighting, bathrooms, and a solarium to the house.

 While Mary Frances convalesced in this fabulous house, Robert Garrett hired a local girl, Adeline Gash, as the governess for their daughter Alexandra.
 Unfortunately, Mary Frances did not regain her health and died in 1884.
-Alexander’s wife Elizabeth (Robert’s mother) died the same year.
+Alexander’s wife, Elizabeth (Robert’s mother), died the same year.

 The Town of Victoria

 In 1887, Alexander Garrett founded the Town of Victoria and became its first mayor.
-Garrett family tradition maintains that he named the town after Queen Victoria because he was still loyal to his native Ireland.
+The Garrett family tradition maintains that he named the town after Queen Victoria because he was still loyal to his native Ireland.
 Victoria was adjacent to today’s Victoria Road and encompassed the properties surrounding the mansions of both Garrett and Colonel John Kerr Connelly.
-Tradition maintains that Victoria’s incorporation was in response to George W. Vanderbilt’s attempt to buy Connelly’s property (Fernihurst) before finally settling land across the river (Biltmore Estate).
+Tradition maintains that Victoria’s incorporation was in response to George W. Vanderbilt’s attempt to buy Connelly’s property (Fernihurst) before settling land across the river (Biltmore Estate).

 In any event, Vanderbilt acquired several tracks of land in Victoria.
-He hired supervising architect for Biltmore, Richard Sharp Smith, to design several “villas” as rental properties on Vernon Hill, as Vanderbilt called it.
+He hired a supervising architect for Biltmore, Richard Sharp Smith, to design several “villas” as rental properties on Vernon Hill, as Vanderbilt called it.
 When combined with the Garrett and Connelly mansions, the five Tudor-style villas helped provide context for Biltmore and provided a place for Vanderbilt’s social peers to stay.

 Doug Swain writes, “The visiting elite knew where to stay—the old Battery Park Hotel…if not one of Vanderbilt’s sumptuous rental villas in Victoria.”
 The cottages were “completely furnished, except . . . silver, linen and blankets” and rented for a whopping $200 to $350 a month, depending on size.
 A 1900 advertising piece describes the properties: